 Sponsored by the Office of Student Life, the Huntington 100 honors outstanding students for achievements which are commensurate with the university’s mission, ideals, values, and Academic Plan.
 These students represent what Northeastern is today – a selective institution with rigorous academic programs and a sharp focus on the global experience.More Details

 In 1941, Gordon Brown, DMSB’42, and William Robinson, DMSB’42, and others established the Hus-skiers.
 Since then, thousands of Northeastern students and alumni have followed their path north to the great outdoors and all its rewards.

 The Latinx Alumni Network is a diverse network that ensures the continued progress and excellence of the Northeastern Latinx community.
 Even more than that, it is our “familia” of Northeastern alumni beyond Boston.

 The Northeastern LGBTQA+ Alumni Network is open to all members of the Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual Northeastern community and their allies.
-The Office of Alumni Relations is happy to be collaborating with the LGBTQA Resource Center to create the Northeastern LGBTQA+ Alumni Network.More Details
+Alumni Relations is happy to be collaborating with the LGBTQA Resource Center to create the Northeastern LGBTQA+ Alumni Network.More Details

 Northeastern entrepreneurs are critical thinkers, daring learners, and strategic problem-solvers who live and breathe their ventures.
 Whether you are planning a new idea, boosting your existing company, or seeking expertise from thought leaders and idea generators, you can rely on your Northeastern’s robust innovation ecosystem to help you achieve whats next.More Details